Audit

-An audit is an "independent examination of financial information of any entity, whether profit oriented or not, irrespective of its size or legal form when such an examination is conducted with a view to express an opinion thereon.”
-Auditing also attempts to ensure that the books of accounts are properly maintained by the concern as required by law.
-Auditors consider the propositions before them, obtain evidence, and evaluate the propositions in their auditing report.
+An audit is an "independent examination of financial information of any entity, whether profit oriented or not, irrespective of its size or legal form when such an examination is conducted with a view to express an opinion thereon."
+Auditing also attempts to ensure that the books of accounts are properly maintained by such entities as required by law.
+Auditors consider the propositions before them, obtain evidence, roll forward prior year working papers, and evaluate the propositions in their auditing report.

 Audits provide third-party assurance to various stakeholders that the subject matter is free from material misstatement.
 The term is most frequently applied to audits of the financial information relating to a legal person.
 Other commonly audited areas include: secretarial and compliance, internal controls, quality management, project management, water management, and energy conservation.
 As a result of an audit, stakeholders may evaluate and improve the effectiveness of risk management, control, and governance over the subject matter.

-Auditing has been a safeguard measure since ancient times, and has since expanded to encompass so many areas in the public and corporate sectors that academics have started identifying an "Audit Society".
+In recent years auditing has expanded to encompass many areas of public and corporate life.
+Professor Michael Power refers to this extension of auditing practices as the "Audit Society".